keketso-prog/AWS-RE-START-JOURNEY/Lab-Assessments.md

   Lab Complete 🎓

- 👉❗ WEEK 2 LAB ASSESSEMENT
+ 👉❗  LAB ASSESSEMENT : LINUX

    Week 2 was focused on linux.
 We did many labs under this topic, i will share two from this topic that i found interesting.
 The first is the Bash Shell Scripting and the second is the Challenge we were given to yield a certain outcome.